sooriyaarachchi/pybites.github.io-src/content/codechallenge13.md

 Steps:

-* As mentioned in the article the dataset is [here](https://raw.githubusercontent.com/sundeepblue/movie_rating_prediction/master/movie_metadata.csv), download it to the 13/ subfolder.
+* As mentioned in the article the dataset is [here](https://raw.githubusercontent.com/sundeepblue/movie_rating_prediction/master/movie_metadata.csv), but we provided a copy in the repo's 13/ subfolder.

 * Parse the movie_metadata.csv, using csv.DictReader you get a bunch of OrderedDicts from which you only need the following k,v pairs: